Contact a lawyer now

 Common Law Separation in Canada

 There was a time when traditional marriage was the only kind of relationship that was accepted both socially and legally.
-However, with time society’s perspective about relationships, in general, has become more progressive and accepting.
+However, with time, society’s perspective on relationships in general has become more progressive and accepting.
 Nowadays, different types of relationships are accepted both legally and socially.
-One of these types in Canada is the common law separation.
+One of these types in Canada is common law separation.

-Contrary to popular belief, common-law relationships are not as uncommon as one would claim.
-In fact, a study shows that every 1 in 5 couples is in a common-law relationship in Canada.
-Moreover, as time passes, people began to prefer common law and other types of relationships instead of being legally married and bound to someone.
+Contrary to popular belief, common-law relationships are not as uncommon as one might claim.
+A study shows that every 1 in 5 couples is in a common-law relationship in Canada.
+Moreover, as time passed, people began to prefer common law and other types of relationships instead of being legally married and bound to someone.

 A lot of people find the entire ordeal of being married to be a hassle and daunting.
-At the same time, some people also believe that marriage is a tradition, which is outdated and unnecessary.
+At the same time, some people also believe that marriage is a tradition that is outdated and unnecessary.
 On the other hand, some people are simply not ready to get married.
-For people of these categories, non-martial legal relationships such as common-law relationships are perfect and suit them the best.
+For people in these categories, non-marital legal relationships, such as common-law relationships, are perfect and suit them the best.

-If you are interested to know, then given below is a list of some of the types of relationships people are beginning to prefer over marriage.
+If you are interested in knowing, then below is a list of some of the types of relationships people are beginning to prefer over marriage.

 • Common-Law Relationships